 Call us at 410-768-5625 for your FREE installation!

-By choosing Ignition Interlock, you are going with the area's most convenient, affordable, and customer service-oriented ignition interlock device installation company.
+By choosing Blow N Go, you are going with the area's most convenient, affordable, and customer service-oriented ignition interlock device installation company.
 Our team is here for you every step of the way, from installation to maintenance to removal.

 Our hours simply don't get any more convenient.
-We're open Monday - Friday from 10:00am to 6:30pm, and Saturday from 9:00am - 4:00pm.
-While we highly recommend making an appointment, we do take walk-ins.
+We're open Monday - Friday from 10:00am to 6:30pm, and Saturday from 9:00am - 4:30pm.
+While we highly recommend making an appointment for installation, we do take walk-ins.

 Since established in 2007, our focus has remained on friendly, courteous customer support.
-And we’re also highly recommended by public defenders and criminal attorneys.
+We’re also highly recommended by public defenders and criminal attorneys.

-A typical interlock installation appointment takes 1-2 hours at our Pasadena office, but may take longer for some vehicles.
+A typical interlock installation appointment takes 1-2 hours at our Pasadena or Stevensville office, but may take longer for some vehicles.

 At your appointment, you’ll receive complete training on the use of the ignition interlock device.